← Back to 史記

 4

-The Grand Historian says: I read the Sima Military Methods—vast, profound, and far-reaching.
-Though the Three Dynasties' campaigns could not exhaust their meanings, as for their writing, it is also little praised.
-As for Rangju, conducting an army for a small state—what leisure did he have to reach the Sima Military Methods' courtesy?
-The world already has many Sima Military Methods, therefore they are not discussed here.
-I have recorded Rangju's hereditary biography.
+The Grand Historian says: I have read the Sima Military Methods.
+They are vast, profound, and far-reaching; even the campaigns of the Three Dynasties could not exhaust their principles.
+As for the writing itself, however, there is little to praise.
+As for Rangju, he merely led campaigns for a small state; how could he have had leisure to reach the ritual courtesies described in the Sima Military Methods?
+Since the world already has many discussions of the Sima Military Methods, I do not treat them here, but have written Rangju's biography.

 ← Previous Chapter